sirkostya009/plain-js-test-task/answers.md

 29. what
 30. C. Why flex the whole `natural join` thing if you can use a more explicit `inner join` cuh...
 31. what
-32. 1 `'%a%'` selects all strings that contain a character 'a' in them.
+32. 1 `'%a%'` selects all strings that contain character 'a' in them.
 33. A. An underscore represents a match for any character.
 34. D. Syntax is incorrect.
 35. A. Both queries effectively select second largest value.
 36. A. `distinct`.
 37. B. They may or may not give the same result.
 The provided example is arbitrary enough to permit such an outcome.
 38. C. Bro is flexing `natural join`.
-39. we be doing data science tests
+39. we be doing computers science tests - I have no idea.
-40. B. Yeah no shit it will be slower on a table with a million of records.
+40. B. On a million records it will undoubtedly be slower.
 41. B. I don't really understand the yap `explain` gave out but it seems that cost range values for the indexed table are lower so I guess the indexed one after all.
-42. C. Nah I mean I highly doubt they made an algorithm that looks for patterns in an indexed column, considering the costs and shit it might as well do full scan.
+42. C. I don't believe db engines are capable of doing pattern search on an index tree, besides that wouldn't make sense as try thinking of the edge cases, the overhead of iterating an index tree might be more expensive than just a full scan.
-43. C. Full scan, same shit as with 42 although I slightly doubt it.
+43. C. Full scan.
-44. A. `lag()` selects the previous column or null if not present and `lead()` select the next one, respectively.
+44. A. `lag()` returns the previous column or null if not present and `lead()` returns the next one, respectively.
 45. D. All points seem to make sense.
-46. A. Serial creates the sequence for auto-incrementing itself on any insertion that does not specify the value for it.
+46. A. `serial` creates the sequence for auto-incrementing itself on any insertion that does not specify the value for it.